alsol/budgetosaurus/README.md

 ## 💬 Commands and Scenarios

-Bot supports the following inputs:
+Bot supports the following commands:
 - **/start**: Say hello and register yourself.
 - **{amount} {description}**: Log a transaction, whether it's money spent or earned.
 - **/tips**: Get a random tip to help you manage your money better.